nawhi/sing-a-song-kata/README.md

-# Christmas Sing a Song Kata
+# Sing a Song Kata

 ## Credits
 The original [Sing a Song Kata](https://kata-log.rocks/sing-a-song-kata).